dret/GeoJSON-X/README.md

-GPXeoJSON
+GeoJSON-X
 =========

-Converter from GPX to GeoJSON
+GeoJSON-X is an attempt to make GeoJSON extensions self-describing